ryanklee/think-taink/docs/research_needs.md

 3. Improved understanding of AI agent personality modeling and interactions.
 4. Updated framework for responsible AI governance, including civil society integration.
 5. Enhanced data privacy and explainability measures, particularly for sensitive applications like healthcare.
+6. Incorporation of responsible AI standards for testing and experimentation.
+7. Strategies for transitioning from model-centric to responsible AI-centric approaches.
+8. Updated data privacy and protection measures in line with evolving digital era dynamics.
+9. Enhanced design theories for AI-human interaction and virtual companionship in experiments.
+10. Considerations for AI's impact on education and potential educational experiment designs.
+11. Specific ethical guidelines for using large language models in academic and research contexts.

-These insights have been incorporated into various components of our system, including the Experiment Runner, Ethics Framework, and Agent Abstraction.
+These insights have been incorporated into various components of our system, including the Experiment Runner, Ethics Framework, Agent Abstraction, and Data Privacy Protocols.
 For detailed implementation of these concepts, refer to the respective documentation files.